Costa Rican Communities

 Examine the rich textual and visual cultures of India with a specific focus on South India.

 Explore aspects of life sciences in Japan such as active research labs, the world- famous Osaka aquarium, a yogurt fermentation factory, and much more.

-Learn the principles of design for sustainability and their applications within the built environment of Japan.
+Learn the principles of design for sustainability and their applications within the built environment of dynamic downtown Tokyo.

 Take a life science laboratory that involves exploring tropical jungles, pristine beaches, exotic markets, and the mega-city of Bangkok.